Fung Hoi Man

 Fung Hoi Man (馮凱文 (fung^{4} hoi^{2} man^{4}), born 12 March 1977) is a Hong Kong football coach and a former player.
+He is the current head coach of Hong Kong Premier League club Kowloon City.

-He holds an AFC A Licence and The FA International Coaching Licence.
+Fung holds an AFC A Licence and The FA International Coaching Licence.

 Club career

 Fung's club career was more or less unsuccessful.
 He played for Eastern and Sing Tao youth team before being promoted to the first team at Sing Tao.
 However, under great competition at the club, he failed to establish his position and thus moved on to his managerial career, where he found success.

 He returned football playing career as he joined newly promoted side HKFC in 2006.
 However, he was forced to retire due to an anterior cruciate ligament injury.

 Managerial career

 Early career

 He started managing Jockey Club Ti-I College football team in 1997.
 He then managed Diocesan Boys' School in 2000, at the same time when he was managing Jockey Club Ti-I College, leading Diocesan Boys' School gain promotion from Third Division to First Division in five years, as well as leading them as the champions of the All Hong Kong Schools Jing Ying Football Tournament in 2003, when they were still competing in Third Division.
 Due to his impressive results in managerial career, Hong Kong Third Division club Sham Shui Po invited him as the head coach of the club in 2002.
 He left the club after spending one season with them, as he joined Hong Kong 08 as an assistant coach, alongside famous coach Chan Hiu Ming.